 1. Individual

+personal identification documents (HKID and Passport) bearing the Client's photograph

+proof of permanent residential address (a recent utility bill or bank or credit card statement or bank reference to establish a residential address dated within the preceding 3 months)

+information on occupation

+Client's source of wealth

+Any reasonable proof of the Client's source of wealth (documentation such as personal tax assessment note will be helpful).

+Non-resident

+Where the individual Client is not resident in Hong Kong, a valid citizenship proof / travel documentation

+Enhanced CDD

-- - onal identification documents (HKID and Passport) ing the Client's photograph cred f of permanent residential address (a recent utility bill or bank or it card statement or bank reference to establish a residential address d within the preceding 3 months) - info rmation on occupation Clie nt's source of wealth reasonable proof of the Client's source of wealth (documentation as personal tax assessment note will be helpful).
-No on-re sident - ere the individual Client is not resident in Hong Kong, a valid enship proof / travel documentation En hand ced CDD refei ere the Client has ties to a high-risk jurisdiction or is a PEP, a rence letter issued by an international bank, a Chartered Secretary, a ry public, a lawyer, or an accountant stating:- a.
-Length of the business relationship b.
-If the relationship has been continuous or occasional c.
-Types of services provided d.
-If the relationship has been satisfactory e.
+Where the Client has ties to a high-risk jurisdiction or is a PEP, a reference letter issued by an international bank, a Chartered Secretary, a notary public, a lawyer, or an accountant stating:-

+a.
+Length of the business relationship

+b.
+If the relationship has been continuous or occasional

+c.
+Types of services provided

+d.
+If the relationship has been satisfactory

+e.
 Any facts or circumstances that should be brought to the attention of a new service provider